minerllabs/public-site/basalt/index.md

 <div class="sidebarstatus">
     <iframe src="https://discordapp.com/widget?id=565639094860775436&theme=dark" width="100%" height="400" allowtransparency="true" frameborder="0"></iframe>
 </div>
-This year, we are adding a new sister competition to the MineRL family: BASALT, a competition on solving human-judged tasks.
+This year, we are adding a new competition to the MineRL family: BASALT, a competition on solving human-judged tasks.
 The tasks in this competition do not have a pre-defined reward function: the goal is to produce trajectories that are judged by real humans to be effective at solving a given task.

 We realize this is somewhat uncharted territory for the ML community, and that it will require a different set of norms and training procedures - perhaps integrating demonstrations with sources of live human ranking, rating, or comparison to guide agents in the right direction.
 Our hope is that this competition can provide an impetus for the research community to invest in this category of poorly-specified task, which we expect will become increasingly relevant as we want artificially intelligent systems to integrate into more areas of our lives.